Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

 This password becomes the Redfish default global credential to access the CMM controllers and node controllers (BMCs).

 This procedure does not provision Slingshot switch BMCs.
-Slingshot switch BMC default credentials must be changed using the procedures in the Slingshot product documentation.
-Refer to  "Change Rosetta Login and Redfish API Credentials" in the *Slingshot Operations Guide (> 1.6.0)*.
+Slingshot switch BMC default credentials must be changed using the procedures in the HPE Slingshot product documentation.
+Refer to "Change HPE Slingshot switch login and Redfish API credentials" in the *HPE Slingshot Installation Guide for CSM (S-9004)*.

 ## Prerequisites